Arcfox Beta T1: Specifications

 The T1 is equipped with an electric drive system in two versions: 70 kW or 94 kW.
-The less powerful version is paired with a 41.7 kWh battery, offering approximately 320 kilometers of range according to the Chinese CLTC standard, while the top-of-the-line version, thanks to its 42.3 kWh battery, offers up to 425 kilometers of range.
+The less powerful version is paired with a 42.3 kWh battery, offering approximately 425 km of range according to the CLTC standard, while the higher powered version offers up to 320 km of range with its smaller battery.
+All variants are capable of charging from 30–80% in 17 minutes.